Qheuss/arch/arch.md

 - Temporarily disable Secure Boot

-  - Enter your ASRock BIOS settings (F2 or Delete key at startup)
+  - Enter your BIOS settings (F2 or Delete key at startup)
   - Navigate to the Security section
   - Set Secure Boot to "Disabled" or "Other OS"
   - Save and exit